furrlori-oss/hwip/docs/search-help.md

 ### Waste Treatment, Storage or Disposal

+Note: searching by Management Process Codes, TSDF Status, and Commercial Status returns sites that have hazardous waste management units that meet the criteria selected for each of the search options.

 **Management Process Codes**

 A process code represents a hazardous waste treatment, storage, or disposal process.
 The processes that will be used to treat, store, or dispose of hazardous waste at a facility are included in a facility's permit.
 Select a code to search for facilities that have at least one hazardous waste management unit where the most recent unit data includes the code.
 You may select multiple codes to return facilities that have at least one unit with on of the codes.